madsnedergaard/coldfront17-slides/README.md

 Please [let me know](https://twitter.com/mads_nedergaard) if you have the missing pieces :)

-If you have time for it, you should definitely watch the videos instead (will add link when available), so you won't miss out on the great presentations.
+If you have time for it, you should definitely watch the videos instead (I'll add a link when available), so you won't miss out on the great presentations.

 ## Day 1